Safety Facts

 “Does it treat people differently?”

-Testing shows Claude 3.5 Sonnet handles questions about different demographic groups with reasonable fairness.
-It occasionally shows subtle preferences in occupational stereotypes but performs better than average on avoiding harmful generalizations about race, gender, and age.
+Testing shows Claude 3.5 Sonnet handles questions about different demographic groups with strong fairness.
+Anthropic reports Claude 3 shows less bias than previous Claude models on BBQ.
+It performs well on avoiding harmful generalizations about race, gender, and age.

 “Can you trick it into saying dangerous things?”